 With the "Status" button selected the "Set Status Word" screen is displayed.
-See Figure 7-8.
-Set Status Word Screen on the next page and the details instructions for each function on the following pages.
-(See Section 7-11.
-Status Word Programming).
-When done setting the Status Word parameters tap the "Save" button to return to "Receiver Programmer" screen and go to step 7-10. below.
+See Figure 7-8 Set Status Word Screen on the next page and the detailed instructions for each function on the following pages (see Section 7-11 Status Word Programming).
+When done setting the Status Word parameters tap the "Save" button to return to "Receiver Programmer" screen and go to step 7-10.
+Loading The Program.

 7-10.
-Loading The Program.
+Loading the Program.

 When done entering all the parameters on the PDA, save the program on the PDA.
 Cycle the power to the inteleSmart receiver (switch SW1).
-Within the first 10 seconds of the receiver turning ON, the LEDs DS13, green, will turn ON and DS15, red, will flash.
-Point the PDA at the receiver's IR port (see Figure 8-1.
-Receiver Layout for locations) and tap "Send Setting" under the Comm menu on the PDA.
+Within the first 10 seconds of the receiver turning ON, the LEDs DS2 (green) and DS4 (red) will turn ON and DS5 (red) will flash.
+Point the PDA at the receiver's IR port (see Figure 8-1 Receiver Layout for locations) and tap "Send Setting" under the Comm menu on the PDA.
 The Frequency, Access Code and type will be downloaded.
-DS14 will turn ON indicating the program was successfully downloaded.
-If DS13 turns OFF before downloading, recycle the power switch SW1.
+If DS5 stops flashing before downloading, recycle the power switch SW1.

 Figure 7-8.
 Set Status Word Screen.
+(With Definitions).